RanggaGibran/proactivechunkloader/README.md

 - TPS server saat ini
 - Pengaturan pemuatan aktif saat ini

+## Performance Tips

+1. Start with the default settings and adjust based on your needs.
+2. If your server experiences lag, reduce `max-chunks-per-tick` or increase `minimum-tps`.
+3. For servers with many players, the `adaptive-tps-scaling` feature helps balance chunk loading with server performance.
+4. The `adaptive-cone-prediction` feature is especially helpful for players moving quickly (such as when flying or using fast vehicles).
+5. Enable `debug` only when needed as it can flood the console with messages.

 ## Tips Performa

 1. Mulai dengan pengaturan default dan sesuaikan berdasarkan kebutuhan.